 Don’t make the mistake of using too many characters in your website’s domain name.
 Generally speaking, the shorter your website’s domain name, the better.
-A study conducted by Gaebler found that the top 1 million websites, based on Alexa ranking, had an average of just 10 characters in their domain name.
+A study by Gaebler found that the top 1 million websites, based on Alexa ranking, had an average of just ten characters in their domain name.

 For the top 1,000 websites, domain names were even shorter at just seven characters on average.

 Shorter domain names are easier to remember than longer domain names.
 If your website’s domain name contains 20 or more characters, users may fail to remember it.
 And if a user forgets your website’s domain name, he or she won’t be able to visit it by typing the address in their web browser.